teonsen/ResxMultiLang/README.md

 It can,
 - Read string data from .resx files.
 - Append a word with automated multi language translation (Google's Translation-API)
-- Edit on spread sheet if you don't like its translation.
+- Edit on spread sheet if you don't like mechanical translation.
 - Write them back into .resx files.

 # How can I use it?